stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

    Which, for xmonad, "super-extensible" meant "not there by default" which meant "intimating for new users", so I never set one up.

-   With i3, it runs panel-less (as in no heavyweight Gnome/LXDE/etc. panel), but has an out-of-the-box status bar ([i3status](http://i3wm.org/i3status/)) that "just works" and is sufficiently-configurable (plain text).
+   With i3, it runs panel-less (as in no heavyweight Gnome/LXDE/etc. panel), but has an out-of-the-box status bar ([i3status](http://i3wm.org/i3status/)) that "just works" and is sufficiently-configurable (plain text) that, for now, I see no reason to switch.

 4. As a bonus bonus, per [this post](http://www.brentwalther.net/blog/how-to-replace-unity-with-i3-window-manager-on-ubuntu-1204), I was even able to uninstall the Unity and Compiz packages.